alfadelta10010/AlphaProcessor/README.md

 # AlphaCore
-- AlphaCore is a System-On-Chip which includes a RISC-V Processor and a Register file, made as a part of the VLSI Physical Design for ASICs course.
+- AlphaSoc is a System-On-Chip which includes a RISC-V Processor, SPI Memory Controller, UART controller and a Onboard SRAM, made as a part of the VLSI Physical Design for ASICs course.
 - AlphaCore is a simple RISC-V CPU, written in Verilog.

-### AlphaCore Block Diagram
+### AlphaSoc Block Diagram

 ![Block Diagram](images/block_diagram.png)